Child Tax Credit: Will Advance Monthly Payments Help Families?

 The enhanced Child Tax Credit will be available to about 39 million families, accounting for 65 million children, according to the Biden administration.
 That covers around 88 percent of the nation’s youth.
 Approximately 13 percent of households with children faced food insecurity due to lack of money, according to Census data from the middle of June.
 About 20 percent of renting households with children were behind on their rent, according to the same data.
-Early estimates from the Center on Budget and Policy Priorities suggest that expanding the Child Tax Credit will push 4.1 million children beyond the poverty line.READ MORE: Tax Refund Delays: The IRS Still Has 35 Million Unprocessed Tax Returns
+Early estimates from the Center on Budget and Policy Priorities suggest that expanding the Child Tax Credit will push 4.1 million children beyond the poverty line.READ MORE: Child Tax Credit: How To Opt Out Of Advance Monthly Payments

 How Much Will You Get?